lawleyjw/lawleyjw.github.io/_bioinformatics/beginners-guide-gowonda.md

 #### To run any of the packages

-Just modify the example scheduler script in section 4, it is already calling on the *labmcdougall* conda environment to run FastQC.
+Just modify the example scheduler script in section 4, it is already calling on the *labmcdougallRoot* conda environment to run FastQC.

 **For more information check out the [Griffith HPC Cluster Documentation](https://griffith.atlassian.net/wiki/spaces/GHCD/overview?homepageId=4030474), especially the [FAQ section](https://griffith.atlassian.net/wiki/spaces/GHCD/pages/4030751/FAQ+-+Griffith+HPC+Cluster).**